clouducate/awsvpcb/README.md

 AWSVPCB.TEST – Simply tests basic connectivity to AWS.

 AWSVPCB.VPC.CREATE – This script optionally accepts a numeric parameter (the VPC number; 0 is the default if no number is provided).
 The script expects a vpc# directory (where # is the VPC number) to exist in the "secfiles" directory or AWS manifest S3bucket where the vpc.json file can be found and loaded.
-Using this vpc.json file, this script creates a VPC with associate Internet Gateway, NAT instance, route tables, subnets, security groups, S3Bucket for ELB logs, Client VPN endpoint, OVPN file for the OpenVPN client and registers all AWS unique IDs.
-This script will fail if a “AWS-VPCB” tagged VPC already exists in the target AWS account.
-In order to rerun this script, the AWSVPCB.VPC.DESTROY must be run first.
+Using this vpc.json file, this script creates a VPC with associate Internet Gateway, NAT instance, route tables, subnets, security groups, S3Bucket for ELB logs, Client VPN endpoint, Bastion instance (Windows Server - default) OR OVPN file for the OpenVPN client and registers all AWS unique IDs.
+NOTES:
+  - The OVPN configuration still works, but not supported within AWS Academy
+  - This script will automatically run the AWSVPCB.VPC.REGISTER script an “AWS-VPCB” tagged VPC already exists in the target AWS account.
+If this doesn't recover your state, then the AWSVPCB.VPC.DESTROY must be run.

 AWSVPCB.VPC.DESTROY – This script will destroy the registered VPC and everything in it.